raystack/dagger/docs/advance/post_processor.md

 ###### `fail_on_errors`

-A flag for deciding whether the job should fail on encountering errors(timeout and status codes apart from 2XX) or not.
+A flag for deciding whether the job should fail on encountering errors or not.
 If set false the job won’t fail and enrich with empty fields otherwise the job will fail.

 * Example value: `false`
 * Type: `optional`